-The IRR (internal rate of return) and investment multiple are the most meaningful measures of performance for private closed-end real estate funds.
-The IRR measures how assets are performing in relation to time.
-The investment multiple shows the cash on cash return generated on the invested capital by the underlying assets.
+The IRR (internal rate of return) and investment multiple are the most meaningful measures of performance for a private equity fund.
+IRR measures how assets are performing in relation to time.
+Investment multiple shows the cash on cash return generated on the invested capital by the underlying assets.